A Proactive Decoy Selection Scheme for Cyber Deception using MITRE ATT&CK: Problem formulation

 The objective function \eqref{eq:obj_func_new} minimizes the total number of nodes belonging to $X$, where each vertex may be weighted according to the availability of a defense mitigation.
 Specifically, when $\beta > 1$, the selection of decoys exposing techniques with mitigations is discouraged.

 Constraint \eqref{eq:reachable_or} and \eqref{eq:reachable_and} implement the reachability logic condition for each vertex based on its type.
-In detail, they ensure that each node is labelled as reachable from a source node in $S$, i.e. $r_{i,s} = 1$, only if its predecessors can be reached as well.
+In detail, they ensure that each node is labeled as reachable from a source node in $S$, i.e. $r_{i,s} = 1$, only if its predecessors can be reached as well.
 More precisely, \eqref{eq:reachable_or} guarantees that a \textit{OR} vertex $v_i$ is reachable if it is assigned to the partition $Y$ or it is assigned to the $Z$ partition and at least one of its predecessors, indicated by the set $N_{\bar{G}}(v_i)$, is reachable.
-Note that if $v_i$ is assigned to the partition $X$ is unreachable by definition, hence $r_{i,s} = 0$ due to $y_i + z_i = 0$.
-Instead, \eqref{eq:reachable_and} guarantees the reachability of a \textit{AND} vertex by assessing the opposite condition, i.e. when a node of type \textit{AND} is not reachable (we considered the unreachable condition for the nodes of type \textit{AND} as it allow us to employ the same variables without the need of introducing new ones).
+Note that if $v_i$ is assigned to the partition $X$, it is unreachable by definition, hence $r_{i,s} = 0$ due to $y_i + z_i = 0$.
+Instead, \eqref{eq:reachable_and} guarantees the reachability of a \textit{AND} vertex by assessing the opposite condition, i.e. when it is not reachable (we considered the unreachable condition for the nodes of type \textit{AND} as it allow us to employ the same variables without the need of introducing new ones).
 This condition occurs when a node of type AND belongs to $X$ partition and has at least one unreachable predecessor.
 Constraint \eqref{eq:cross_boundaries} enforces that the nodes in the $X$ partition must disconnect any attack path between each $v_i \in Y$ and $v_j \in Z$ given the reachability of the various nodes.
 In particular, it forbids the existence of a directed edge $(v_i, v_j) \in \bar{E}$ such that $v_i \in Y$ and $v_j \in Z$ since this would violate the property of the $X$ partition unless either $v_i$ or $v_j$ is unreachable.
-Constraint \eqref{eq:init_var} initializes the $Y$ and $Z$ subsets with the vertexes in $S$ and $T$, respectively.
-Moreover, it ensures that subset $X$ does not contain any technique outcome as they are not eligible to be detected by a decoy.
+Constraint \eqref{eq:init_var} initializes $Y$ and $Z$ with the vertexes in $S$ and $T$, respectively.
+Moreover, it ensures that $X$ does not contain any technique outcomes as they are not eligible to be selected as decoys.
 Constraint \eqref{eq:one_cluster} guarantees that every vertex in the graph is assigned to one partition only.
 Finally, constraint \eqref{eq:binary} enforces the integer nature of the problem formulation.